Algebraic Birkhoff Factorization and the Euler-Maclaurin Formula on Cones: Lattice cones and their coproduct

 \subsection{Lattice cones}

-In a finite dimensional vector space over $\R$, a {\bf lattice} is a finitely generated subgroup such that its $\R$-linear span is the whole space.
-Such a pair, namely a real vector space equipped with a lattice is called a {\bf rational vector space}.
+In a finite dimensional vector space over $\R$, a {\bf lattice} is a finitely generated subgroup which spans the whole space.
+A real vector space equipped with a lattice is called a {\bf lattice space} A rational multiple of a vector in the lattice is called a {\bf rational lattice vector}.

-Much of our discussion takes place in a fixed rational vector space.
-But to explore the connection among different rational spaces, we prefer to work in a so called filtered rational space defined as follows.